WasatchPhotonics/ENLIGHTEN/docs/ARCHITECTURE.md

 - init_hotplug (anything required when a new spectrometer is connected)
 - register_observer
 - close (prepare for application shutdown)

+## GUI Philosophy

+### Views

+ENLIGHTEN has a pull-down menu offering the following Views.
+Fundamentally none change behavior, just which "screen" or "page" is being shown.

+Note that in enlighten_layout.ui, all five screens are "stacked" in the Z-axis in one big QStackedWidget, and all PageNav does is move the selected page to top.

+- Scope: main real-time live spectral graph
+- Settings: ENLIGHTEN application settings
+- Hardware: EEPROMEditor mostly, plus firmware versions and some other bits at the bottom
+- Log: honestly not often used; scrolling color-coded "tail" of enlighten.log
+- Factory: normally-hidden screen, enabled via Authentication, providing Area Scan and some hardware strip-charts.
+Honestly, when all these features are working well and reliably, we can enable Factory at default (or move some of these to Hardware).

+### Operating Modes

+If "Views" determine which page is shown, Mode determines which widgets are actually visible.
+There are currently three Modes, which were selected more from use-case pragmatism and workflow optimization than any taxonomic completeness.

+- Raman: features relevant to Raman measurements are visible; features mainly used for non-Raman techniques are hidden.
+X-axis defaults to wavenumber.
+- Non-Raman: features relevant to non-Raman techniques like absorbance, reflectance, transmission, emission, irradiance, color etc are visible; features mainly used for Raman are hidden.
+X-axis defaults to wavelength.
+- Expert all features are visible; if the user wishes to perform Raman absorbance or emission in wavenumbers, it's assumed that they know what they're doing.
+  Also exposes additional controls that aren't normally visualized in either Raman or non-Raman mode (like laser TEC mode, or setting laser power in raw duty cycle rather than calibrated mW).

+It will often be a matter of opinion as to whether something should be hidden behind a password (like the Factory view), or simply kept for Expert mode (like Peak Sharpening), or extracted out of ENLIGHTEN proper and offered as a plugin.
+In different cases we have deliberately exercised all three options, in part "to show we can" (demonstrate different ways the application can be dynamically reconfigured to support different skill-levels and use-cases).

+### Design Philosophy

+Some random thoughts about why ENLIGHTEN was designed the way it was.

+- Performance: ENLIGHTEN should prioritize "feeling fast" over "doing everything it possibly can."
+One way it does that is by ticking key loops at a languid user-perception rate (considering that most monitors only refresh at 60Hz, and even movies are shot at 24fps), rather than maximized data-acquisition rate.
+- Cross-Platform: this is important.
+Obviously most customers will use Windows, but supporting our POSIX cousins is important to many customers.
+- Open-Source: ENLIGHTEN is by-and-for scientists.
+We should prioritize openness and transparency.
+- Raw data: we should always prefer offering unprocessed, raw data.
+We don't entirely do that right now (2x2 binning, dark pixel correction etc all happen automatically if configured in the EEPROM).
+- File formats: first priority is to be able to open/load anything; I'm less worried about being able to save in every format.
+Our current CSV and Export formats are optimized for Excel; data analysts wishing to parse data in scripts are encouraged to use the JSON format provided for that purpose.
+- Marquee: this should ALWAYS be visible, so there is always a standard place to display status messages and alerts.
+It should not be animated in a way that moves other controls, such that a user might mis-click on the wrong button.
+- Control Palette: all standard spectrometer controls should be accessed from the scrolling palette to the right.
+It would be a valuable nice-to-have if users could drag-and-move widgets up and down across the palette to their preferred ordering (persisted in enlighten.ini).
+- StatusIndicators: I guess the concept was that the three "virtual LEDs" at the bottom-right of the screen should show a quick "all is well" (green status) or "alert" indicators.
+I'm not sure the motif is entirely effective, and for a few years they were largely ignored, but we've recently tried to ensure their coloration and tooltips are sensible.
+- StatusBar: important scalar metrics (including hardware states relevant to the currently selected spectrometer) should be added as selectable options on the StatusBar for quick reference.
+- Multispec: ENLIGHTEN should theoretically be able to control up to 127 connected USB spectrometers in parallel.
+I think the current record is 12 or 14.
+Note the "Lock" feature of Multispec, allowing you to simultaneously fire all their lasers, or change integration time en masse.
+- Help: we have added MANY ways for ENLIGHTEN to actively teach / guide / nudge users toward spectroscopic best practices (DidYouKnow, Tooltips, WhatsThis, F1, GuideFeature etc).
+Most end-users won't know as much about spectroscopy as our best spectroscopists.
+ENLIGHTEN has a key role as a teaching tool to teach our users while they take spectra.
+- Palette: we didn't pick "dark mode" to be cool -- in real spectroscopic labs, they work with the lights off and want as few bright light sources as possible;
+  that includes laptop GUIs.
+- Skinnable: the stylesheet hierarchy and "theme" options were provided to encourage customization in student labs, helping to make spectroscopy "fun"

 ## Timing Loops